Herend Victoria – What is the meaning of VBO?

 The new design has the following changes: The butterflies and floral elements are slightly smaller.
-The colors are getting much lighter, fresher looking.
+The colors are getting a much lighter, fresher look.

 These days the language for international conversation and relations in Europe was French.
-This is why most of the designs have a French name, as they have been named in the 19th century, before the first world war.
+This is why most designs have a French name, as they were named in the 19th century, before the first world war.

 “Victoria avec Bord en Or” stands for Victoria with Gilded Edge.

-Multiple Victoria VBO versions are raising since then.
+Multiple Victoria VBO versions have been rising since then.

 VBA Victoria Simple with gilded edge

-For some Herend customers VBO was not simplistic enough.
-For them, Herend masterpainters designed a simpler, less dense version of VBO.
+For some Herend customers, VBO was not simplistic enough.
+For them, Herend’s master painters designed a simpler, less dense version of VBO.

-VBA ueses less floral elements by number, the plates are more minimalistic.
-Some painted lines are thiner, the white porcelain dominates the pieces.
+VBA uses fewer floral elements by number; the plates are more minimalistic.
+Some painted lines are thinner; the white porcelain dominates the pieces.

-However, sometimes it is hard to realise the difference wheter we are holding or looking at a VBO or a VBA piece.
+However, sometimes it is hard to realize the difference whether we are holding or looking at a VBO or a VBA piece.

 » It is advised to check the stamp on the plates what design of Herend product you are looking at.